skumra/baxter-pnp/README.md

 ```
 This pulls down the development branches from all of our repositories into your source directory.

-- Download the baxter pnp package from the git repository
+- Check out the Baxter PNP package into your ROS workspace
 ```bash
 $ cd ~/ros_ws/src
 $ git clone https://github.com/skumra/baxter-pnp.git